hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ```
 # note: https://github.com/adelolmo/hd-idle/
 #
-# 1. Change line neat the top from
+# 1. Change line near the top from
 # START_HD_IDLE=false
 #    to
 # START_HD_IDLE=true
 #
-# 2. Then add another line ay the end:
+# 2. Then add another line at the end:
 #    adding EVERY DISK, using the noted '/dev/sda' etc
 #
-##Double check hd-idle works with the hard drive
+#Double check hd-idle works with the hard drive
-##sudo hd-idle -t ??? -d
+#sudo hd-idle -t ??? -d
 #   #Command line options:
 #   #-a name Set device name of disks for subsequent idle-time parameters -i.
 This parameter is optional in the sense that there's a default entry for all disks which are not named otherwise by using this parameter.
 This can also be a symlink (e.g. /dev/disk/by-uuid/...)
 #   #-i idle_time Idle time in seconds for the currently named disk(s) (-a name) or for all disks.